sqlstefan/COMP5046/README.md

 <h2>4.
 Documentation</h2>
 <p>In the section 1,2, and 3, you are required to describe and justify any decisions you made for the final implementation.
-You can find the tag ‘[Justify your decision]’ for the point that you should justify the purpose of applying the specific technique/model.<br/>
+You can find the tag <b>(Justify your decision)</b> or <b>(Explain the performance)</b> for the point that you should justify the purpose of applying the specific technique/model and explain the performance.<br/>
 For example, for section 1 (preprocess data), you need to describe which pre-processing techniques (removing numbers, converting to lowercase, removing stop words, stemming, etc.) were conducted and justify your decision (the purpose of choosing a specific pre-processing techniques, and benefit of using that technique or the integration of techniques for your AI) in your ipynb file</p>

 <br/>